-You’ll have found it hard to miss that IR35 is heading to the private sector in April 2020, but what will it mean for your company if you engage external contractors?
+You’ll have found it hard to miss that IR35 is heading to the private sector, but what will it mean for your company if you engage external contractors?

 What is IR35?

 Already in force across the public sector, IR35 is legislation drawn up by the government to combat tax avoidance.